-We’re excited to announce a trio of sea adventures in 2019 with two regattas and The Tall Ships Races 2019.
+We’re excited to announce two amazing sea adventures in 2019 with The Liberty Tall Ships Regatta 2019 and The Tall Ships Races 2019.
 If sailing on Tall Ships is still on your bucket list put these dates in your diary!

 This is an opportunity to enjoy spectacular, international four day festivals in the ports and exciting sailing between them – the perfect summer break.